 If a spinal fracture is left untreated, the vertebra may heal in the “broken” or “caved in” position.
 This can lead to increased forward curvature, or kyphosis, the medical term for the visible postural change that people refer to as a “dowager’s hump” or “hunchback.”

-To find out if you are an ideal candidate for the kyphoplasty procedure, call us today to schedule your evaluation 321-751-3389.
+If you are suffering from a spinal fracture, Contact Deuk Spine Institute to find out if you are a candidate for the kyphoplasty procedure.
+Contact Us or call 1-800-FIX-MY-BACK today to schedule your evaluation.

 Images and permission provided by Medtronic, Inc. © 2015